airgproducts/eurovat/Readme.md

 ```

-## Custom cache
+### Django cache

-You can use a custom cache too.
-Find an example in [eurovat.cache.django](eurovat/cache/django.py)

-Here is how to use it:
+This will use Django's cache backend to store vat-rules

 ``` python
 import eurovat